Asian pacific american network

 Get Involved in apan

-APAN is constantly looking for ways to enhance the APIDA experience for professionals and students alike.
+APAN is constantly looking for ways to enhance the experience of Asian, Pacific Islander, and Desi/South Asian American (APIDA) professionals and students alike.
 Becoming an APAN member within the ACPA member portal will ensure you are connected with all of our upcoming events and initiatives.

 Ready to join?